 Finally, there’s also a benefit specific to the corporate IT organization.
 Not only is ESM an opportunity for other business functions to benefit from ITSM principles and capabilities, but it’s also an opportunity for IT to further demonstrate its business worth through its wealth of service management skills, knowledge, and experience and the provision of the technology to support business-wide service management.
 ESM benefits everyone!

-What do you think about the opportunity of ESM?
+What do you think about the opportunity of ESM and the common ESM benefits?
 Please let me know in the comments.

 This 2015 ESM benefits article has been updated to be relevant for ESM in 2023.